asdf-format/asdf_documents/general/hdf5_asdf_comparison.rst

 3. Effectively only one implementation (due to complexity)
 4. Questionable as an archival format
 5. Does not lend itself to pure text-based data files as an option
-6. HDF5 Abstract Data Model not flexible enough.
+6. HDF5 Abstract Data Model not flexible enough

 And two additional items not enumerated in the original: